-Government Budget in Singapore averaged 7.62 percent of GDP from 1990 until 2018, reaching an all time high of 21.23 percent of GDP in 1994 and a record low of -1.20 percent of GDP in 2015.
+Government Budget in Singapore averaged 6.67 percent of GDP from 1990 until 2020, reaching an all time high of 21.23 percent of GDP in 1994 and a record low of -13.90 percent of GDP in 2020.
 This page provides - Singapore Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Singapore Government Budget - values, historical data and charts - was last updated on July of 2021.

-Government Budget in Singapore is expected to be 3.00 percent of GDP by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Singapore Government Budget is projected to trend around 2.00 percent of GDP in 2020, according to our econometric models.
+Government Budget in Singapore is expected to reach -2.50 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Government Budget is projected to trend around -2.50 percent of GDP in 2022 and -1.60 percent of GDP in 2023, according to our econometric models.